AU-ExoMars/PCOT/mkdocs/docs/userguide/cameradata.md

     |-- 004.png
     `-- 005.png
 ```
+The name of the directory should be the name or position of the filter according to the filters
+section of the file.
+Which is used depends on the `key` field (see below).
 The number and names of the files within the directories is unimportant, but they must be
 monochrome images of the same format and size.

+To prepare this data

 The YAML file should contain a `flats` section like this: